-It's a Sunday and I'm sitting with Totes in the Nordstrom eBar at the Nordstrom Flagship store in Downtown Seattle.
-He picked out a chocolate donut with pink frosting and I'm enjoying a latte and croissant.
-From our perch at the window bar, we have a view of busy 6th Avenue in Downtown and are just sitting here watching the foot traffic on this cool but sunny day.
+It's a Sunday morning and I'm sitting with Totes in the Nordstrom eBar at the Nordstrom Flagship store in Downtown Seattle.
+He picked out a chocolate donut with pink frosting and I'm casually a latte and croissant.
+From our perch at the window bar, we have a view of busy 6th Avenue and are just sitting here watching the foot traffic on this cool but sunny day.

 He is constantly chatting about something, and a new sentence always starts out with "Hey Mamma..." or "Look Mamma!" followed by a description of something he's seeing, over and over.
 He's also now in the "why?' phase, which can be super intense at times and leaves me mentally drained from coming up with explanations I myself have never had to think about before.
 Most of the time he asks a new question before I can finish my answer.
 But I absolutely love our conversations.

 He's wearing my favorite skinny jeans from Zara.
-They started out with a few minor distressed spots but over time the distressing has turned into huge holes that match my One Teaspoon denim jeans.
+They started out with a few minor distressed spots but over time the distressing has turned into huge holes that match the One Teaspoon denim jeans that I'm wearing.
 The t-shirt he requested today has a faded screen printed image of Mickey Mouse that we layer under a denim button up from H&M. Completing the look are a pair of TOMS paseo in black faux leather.
-I love dressing this kid and I love even more that he lets me and gets into the fashion too.
+I love dressing this boy and I love even more that he lets me and gets excited about the fashion too.

 His sister is home napping.
-Papa is there with her.
-Totes and I try to go on a "date" as often as we can and even though most times we are only out of the house for less than two hours, it's so nice to have this one-on-one time with him.
+Papa stayed behind with her.
+Totes and I try to go on a "date" as often as we can and even though most times we are only out of the house for less than two hours, it's so nice to have this one-on-one time with him again.

-He becomes more independent every day, which on some levels is a bit sad but for me, but very needed now that we have another child.
-I'm not saying that he's a perfect angel all the time.
+He becomes more independent every day, which on some levels is a bit sad, but very needed now that we have another child.
+He still has his moments.
+What do they call this age?
+Four-nado!
 But luckily now just moments in the day rather than a constant bombardment of difficult behavior.

-He stays close to my side when we are out.
+He stays close to my side when we are out and follows my directions.
 He gets himself into his car-seat without my help.
 Although he still regularly asks to buy a toy or candy, there are no tantrums when I say no. I don't have to worry about him falling off a chair (mostly) or picking up food off the floor and putting it in his mouth.
 He won't run in the opposite direction that I'm going, forcing me to divert my own path to chase after him.
 He can sit quietly and observe the world around him without the need of my intervention and entertainment.

 I love this age.
 I have a buddy by my side at all times.
 I knew I would love this age because I remember experiencing it with my sister.
 She turned three when I turned 18 so the memories are still fresh.